 There are limits to the assistance that Life in Law can provide.
-For example, we cannot deal with legal ethical issues typically dealt with by Benchers or legal practice advice that can be given by the practice advisory committee.
+For example, we cannot deal with legal ethical issues typically dealt with by Benchers or legal practice advice that can be given by practice advisory committees.

 Life in Law sessions are not designed to give substantive legal advice.
 They are not counselling sessions and participants should seek independent medical assistance for mental health and/or other health related issues.